How To Create Email Branding Consistency

 With a single marketing platform, however, content, workflow and brand guidelines become centralized, which helps streamline communication and execution of every stage.
 Instead of every party emailing back and forth with revisions and approvals to content, design and messaging, everyone can have visibility into each stage of the process, and review comments and approvals simultaneously.

 3. Faster execution and distribution

 As a rule of thumb, the larger the organization, the slower things move.
 This can create headaches for local marketing teams who need to get marketing materials out quickly, but have to wait for approvals and changes.

 For example, let’s say your local team is designing an email.
 Most likely, the designers enforce brand compliance after the build.
 Simple design changes like text or logo overlays are done in a photo editor.
 Changes could take hours for just one email.

-With the right marketing tool, guides ensure the email is on-brand as it’s being built, and approved images can be pulled from shared libraries and overlayed with text or logos.
+With the right marketing tool, guides ensure the email is on-brand as it’s being built, and approved images can be pulled from shared libraries and overlaid with text or logos.
 Quicker builds mean quicker distribution.

 4. Eliminates human error

 Normally, the QA process is manual.
 Someone has to check every link, make sure each logo is correct, or fix rendering issues with manual updates.